Assiance/Selenium2-WebDriverSEd/README.txt

     // clear the field and type Tiger in the first cell that contains Tigere in the first row that contains Cats
     aTable.TableBody.Rows.First(i => i.Text == "Cats").Cells.First(i => i.Text == "Tigere").ClearFirstSendKeys("Tiger");

+    // Gets The First Image in column 4 from the table where row contains "Inactive People" in column 0 aTable.TableBody.GetTableElement<ImageSe>(4, new FindRow("Inactive People", 0));
 }